jsreport/docs/docs/chrome-pdf.md

 ## CSS Media type and Bootstrap
 Chrome by default uses `print` CSS media query when printing pdf.
 This impacts CSS frameworks like Bootstrap which usually produces different results for `print` media type.
 The pdf in this case applies different styles then html.
 You can adapt/unite this by changing media type settings from `print` to `screen` in the template's chrome settings.

+## ARIA
+Chrome by default adds special tags to the pdf to make it more accessible to people with disabilities.
+This is typically good but can cause performance problems in very long pdfs.
+The rendering time can be affected as well as the final pdf size.
+In this case, you can try to disable the pdf tagging by adding `aria-hidden="true"` attribute to the HTML body or wrapping element.

+You can simply double check if the output pdf is ARIA tagged if you open it in an text editor and find text `/StructTreeRoot`

 ## Printing existing web pages
 You can also print an existing webpage through `chrome-pdf` recipe without a need to define your templates in jsreport studio.
 Just send a request like this: